ganeti/ganeti/man/gnt-backup.rst

 maxmem
-    the maximum memory size of the instance; as usual, suffixes can be used to denote the unit, otherwise the value is taken in mebibites
+    the maximum memory size of the instance; as usual, suffixes can be used to denote the unit, otherwise the value is taken in mebibytes

 minmem
-    the minimum memory size of the instance; as usual, suffixes can be used to denote the unit, otherwise the value is taken in mebibites
+    the minimum memory size of the instance; as usual, suffixes can be used to denote the unit, otherwise the value is taken in mebibytes

 vcpus
     the number of VCPUs to assign to the instance (if this value makes